AIP/Member Society Relationship

-Benefits for AIP Member Society (MS) members
+Of Interest to AIP Member Society (MS) members

-History resources – Access to the historical records, members' oral histories, and photographs of the AIP Member Societies (Records are restricted for 25 years from the date of creation but may be used with permission of the MS.)
+History resources.
+Access to the historical records, members' oral histories, and photographs of the AIP Member Societies (Records are restricted for 25 years from the date of creation but may be used with permission of the MS.)

-Public Policy fellowships – Only Members of AIP Member Societies are eligible to apply for AIP's Congressional and State Department Fellowships.
+Public policy fellowships.
+Only members of AIP Member Societies are eligible to apply for AIP's Congressional and State Department Fellowships.

-Inside Science News Service - Keep up to date on the latest happenings in research, current affairs and the science behind the news.
+Inside Science News Service.
+Keep up to date on the latest happenings in research, current affairs and the science behind the news.
 Subscribe to this weekly digest of news stories from Inside Science News Service.

-E-Updates from AIP's Statistical Research Center - Keep abreast of the latest data on education and employment in physics and related fields.
+E-Updates from AIP's Statistical Research Center.
+Keep abreast of the latest data on education and employment in physics and related fields.
 Choose from among 16 topics covered by our Center's studies.
 Join the listserv to be notified whenever new data are available.

-Physics Today Career Network - For those looking to hire or be hired, visit the PT Career Network to find more than 200 jobs per month in industry, academia, and government, and more than 7,000 resumes of highly trained job seekers holding physics degrees from B.S. to Ph.D.
+Physics Today Career Network.
+For those looking to hire or be hired, visit the PT Career Network to find more than 200 jobs per month in industry, academia, and government, and more than 7,000 resumes of highly trained job seekers holding physics degrees from B.S. to Ph.D.